grafana/mimir/docs/sources/mimir/manage/mimir-runbooks/_index.md

 How to **fix** it:

 - Increase the limit on your system: `sysctl --write vm.max_map_count=<NEW LIMIT>`
-- If it's caused by a store-gateway, consider enabling `-blocks-storage.bucket-store.index-header-lazy-loading-enabled=true` to lazy mmap index-headers at query time
+- If it's caused by a store-gateway, consider enabling `-blocks-storage.bucket-store.index-header.lazy-loading-enabled=true` to lazy mmap index-headers at query time

 More information: